Skip to content

 .await?;

-let scan_options = ScanOptions {
+let scan_options = ScanOptions::default()

 During SST construction, the builder adds both hashes to the same underlying bloom filter.
 Consecutive keys sharing the same prefix only store the prefix hash once (deduplication), keeping the overhead minimal.